codefellows/seattle-dotnet-401d3/Data_Structures/Implementations/BinaryTree.md

 2. Tree class
 3. Program Class.

-Implement a Tree with multiple nodes and output each of the traversals in your `Main()` Method.
+Implement a Tree with multiple nodes and output each of the traversals in your `Main()` Method. <br />
 Be sure to create unit tests to prove your tree is working as expected.